James Grauerholz: Life and career

-Grauerholz wrote biographical sketches to a Burroughs reader Word Virus, and edited a posthumous release of Burroughs diaries Last Words: The Final Journals of William S. Burroughs.
+Grauerholz wrote biographical sketches for a Burroughs reader, Word Virus, and edited a posthumous release of Burroughs’ diaries, Last Words: The Final Journals of William S. Burroughs.
 Grauerholz worked on a full-length biography on Burroughs, but reportedly handed his writings and other material in the project to Barry Miles in March 2010.
-The book, "Call Me Burroughs: A Life", was published in 2014, with Miles as the sole author.
+The book, Call Me Burroughs: A Life, was published in 2014, with Miles as the sole credited author.

+In 2024, the album Life's Too Good To Keep - a collection of 21 songs written and performed by Grauerholz over 30 years - was released on Bandcamp and as a double 180 gram vinyl set.